sarah-maau/sarah-maau/README.md

 Node.js.
 I specialized in back-end (API / Data) for a month.
 In parallel, I have developed personal projects in order to learn, to practice, to evolve constantly.

+Last September, I started working as a fullstack developer in a development agency in Toulouse.
+To date, I have developed the front-end of an information website for professionals (Next.js in Typescript) and an API for a Flutter application (Node.js in Typescript).

 I'm rigorously offbeat: creative, resourceful and meticulous at the same time.

 I'm curious, patient, love debugging (really! and I genuinely love to help debugging, too!), and aim to code as clean as possible.